BenPrisby/SudokuSolver/README.md

 -   [Qt 5.12 (Open Source)](https://www.qt.io/download)

-	-  Releases are built against 5.12.5 (currently the latest stable 5.12 release).
+	-  Releases are built against 5.12.6 (currently the latest stable 5.12 release).
-	-	After installation is complete, it is recommended to add Qt to the PATH environment variable (i.e. `export PATH=~/Qt/5.12.5/clang_64/bin:$PATH` added to `~/.bash_profile` on macOS) to facilitate running build scripts (coming soon).
+	-	After installation is complete, it is recommended to add Qt to the PATH environment variable (i.e. `export PATH=~/Qt/5.12.6/clang_64/bin:$PATH` added to `~/.bash_profile` on macOS) to facilitate running build scripts.
 System installations may already include a version of `qmake` (especially on Linux), so it is important to ensure that the new installation takes precedence over this by setting the PATH correctly.

 ## Building and Running